Random Laplacian Features for Learning with Hyperbolic Space: HyLa: Euclidean Features from Hyperbolic Embeddings

+In this section, we present HyLa, a feature mapping that can approximate an isometry-invariant kernel over hyperbolic space $\mathbb{H}_n$ in the same way that the random Fourier features of \citet{rahimi2007random} approximate any shift-invariant kernel over $\mathbb{R}^n$.
+In place of the Euclidean plain waves, which are the eigenfunctions of the Euclidean Laplacian, here we derive our feature extraction using the hyperbolic plain waves, which are eigenfunctions of the hyperbolic Laplacian.
+Since the hyperbolic plane wave $\exp((\frac{n-1}{2} - i \lambda) \langle \langle\boldsymbol{\omega}, \boldsymbol{x} \rangle_H)$ is an eigenfunction of the real operator $\mathcal{L}$ with real eigenvalue, so will this function multiplied by any phase $\exp(-ib)$, as will its real part.
+Call the result of this \begingroup \abovedisplayskip{2pt} \belowdisplayskip{2pt}

-HyLa eigenfunctons have the nice property that they are bounded in almost every direction, as $P(\boldsymbol{z},\boldsymbol{\omega})$ approaches $0$ as $\boldsymbol{z}$ approaches any point on the boundary of $\mathcal{B}^n$ except $\boldsymbol{\omega}$.
-Another nice property of $e_{\mu,\boldsymbol{\omega}}$ and HyLa eigenfunctions is that they are invariant to isometries of the space: any isometric transformation of an eigenfunction $e_{\mu,\boldsymbol{\omega}}$ yields another eigenfunction with the same $\mu$ but a transformed $\boldsymbol{\omega}$ (depending on how the isometry acts on the boundary $\partial \mathcal{B}^n$).
-Moreover, our derivation of HyLa can be extended naturally to use solutions of the Helmholtz equation on other manifolds (e.g. symmetric spaces) since we only interact with hyperbolic space as a manifold object.
+\endgroup This parameterization, which we call \textbf{HyLa} (for \textbf{Hy}perbolic \textbf{La}placian features), yields real-valued eigenfunctions of the Laplace-Beltrami operator with eigenvalue $-\lambda^2-(n-1)^2/4$.
+HyLa eigenfunctons have the nice property that they are bounded in almost every direction, as $\langle \boldsymbol{\omega}, \boldsymbol{z} \rangle_H$ approaches $0$ as $\boldsymbol{z}$ approaches any point on the boundary of $\mathcal{B}^n$ except $\boldsymbol{\omega}$.
+Note that HyLa eigenfunctions are invariant to isometries of the space: any isometric transformation of HyLa yields another HyLa eigenfunction with the same $\lambda$ but a transformed $\boldsymbol{\omega}$ (depending on how the isometry acts on the boundary $\partial \mathcal{B}^n$).
+It is easy to compute, parameterized by continuous instead of discrete parameters, and are analogous to random Fourier features.
+Moreover, HyLa can be extended to eigenfunctions on other manifolds (e.g. symmetric spaces) since we only use manifold properties of $\mathbb{H}_n$.